-- Crowdmatching: this is a new crowdfunding scheme which requires contributors to increase their donation amount when a project attracts a larger amount of contributors.
-The team behind this scheme is still actively ironing out the details.
+- Crowdmatching / Mutual Matching: this is a new crowdfunding scheme which requires contributors to increase their donation amount when a project attracts a larger amount of contributors.

 - Matching funds: private donors can offer matching grants based on how many votes or donations a project receives.
 In recent years many large corporations have organized fundraisers which match people's donations by the same amount, until the fund is depleted.

 This last mechanism deserves a more thorough explanation.
 There are a variety of ways in which a matching fund can decide under which conditions a project would receive a match.
 A typical case is that people's donations are matched by a fixed ratio (as is commonly done by corporates).
 Governments essentially also provide large-scale matching funds, as donations are tax-deductible up to a certain amount in many countries.
 A matching fund could also match people's donations based on their votes (as is commonly done in prizes and award settings).
 One can imagine many other matching mechanisms relying on a combination of cleverly designed voting and donation systems, as well as expert judgement.

 In a paper from 2018, Buterin, Hitzig and Weyl show how a so-called Liberal Radicalism or Quadratic Funding mechanism can be a unique general method to fund public goods.
 Public goods can be crowdfunded by using a matching fund which tops up a donor's contributions in proportion to not just the total donated amount but also the number of individuals contributing.
 Specifically: